Panasonic G80 vs Pentax K-1 II

 - More modern: Was introduced somewhat (1 year and 5 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the K-1 II comes out slightly ahead of the G80 (15 : 14 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the K-1 II emerges as the winner of the match-up (16 : 14 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.